JaDogg/staticmemr/README.md

 Pretend to use heap memory while using a stack allocated block of memory.

 ### Usage
-1. Method 1) Rename `malloc` etc to appropriate functions provided here.
+1. Rename `malloc` etc to functions provided here using something like `#define malloc stmmr_malloc`.
 2. For libraries you use override appropriate `#define`s and point them to `stmmr_xxx` functions.